Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Introduction

-Despite the advancements in harmonization techniques, existing harmonization methods {for} brain connectivity data remain limited, ignoring the structure of FC that is represented as a symmetric matrix, where each element corresponds to the connection strength, or edge, between two brain regions.
-Many methods are based on applying existing harmonization approaches to the vectorized connectivity matrices \citep{yu2018statistical, chen2022harmonizing}, thus {suffer} from ignoring important network properties inherent {to} fMRI.
-This creates difficulties in interpreting how site effects have been identified and corrected within and across brain networks, potentially leading to suboptimal harmonization.
+Despite these advances, existing harmonization methods for brain connectivity data often treat FC matrices as vectorized features \citep{yu2018statistical, chen2022harmonizing}, thereby ignoring the symmetric network structure in which each element represents the connection strength between two brain regions.
+This can hinder interpretation of how site effects are identified and corrected within and across brain networks, and may lead to suboptimal harmonization.

 In brain network analysis, blind source separation (BSS) and independent component analysis (ICA) have been used in recent methodological advances to decompose FC into low-rank and sparse structures.
-These structures identify patterns between and within functional networks, while simultaneously quantifying the strength of these patterns in each subject \citep{eavani2015identifying,cai2017estimation,wang2023locus}.
+These structures identify patterns between and within functional networks while quantifying their strength in each subject \citep{eavani2015identifying,cai2017estimation,wang2023locus}.
 Other studies aim to explore the relationships between connectivity patterns and clinical or demographic factors, as well as other imaging modalities, typically within a linear modeling framework \citep{sun2017store,zhao2021covariate,zhao2022covariance, park2025bayesian}.
-The connectivity matrix is either used as a high-dimensional predictor to examine its associations with clinical or demographic variables or other imaging modalities as the response, or the connectivity matrix itself is modeled as the response to these variables.
-To reduce the number of parameters, these models often impose low-rank structures either on the FC matrix itself \citep{zhao2021covariate,zhao2022covariance} or on the regression parameters \citep{sun2017store}.
-In a more generalized dimension reduction framework, \citet{lock2018supervised} propose a likelihood-based latent variable representation for {CANDECOMP/PARAFAC (CP) decomposition} on tensors of arbitrary dimensions, where the latent variables are informed by covariates. {However, as \citet{zhao2021covariate} and \citet{park2025bayesian} noted, incorporating the high dimensionality of the whole-brain network remains an important methodological and practical challenge.}
+To reduce the number of parameters, it is common to impose low-rank structures either on the FC matrix itself \citep{zhao2021covariate} or on the regression parameters \citep{sun2017store}.
+However, as \citet{zhao2021covariate} and \citet{park2025bayesian} noted, incorporating the high dimensionality of the whole-brain network remains a challenge.